sean-obrien/rpotter/README.md

 - Some sort of IR reflective wand (like the wands you get at Universal Studios)
 - Things you want to control

+Fan made and supported - not affiliated with Universal Studios.
 Be sure to watch this repo for more info!
 Feedback and help appreciated!
 I'll be posting with updates including how to make your own IR reflective wands.